moonstream-to/awesome-web3-games/README.md

 - [MetaBoy](https://metaboy.run/) - a collection of browser-based arcade style games, like Mega Dash (a side-scroller).
 Uses Ordinals - Bitcoin NFTs, but free-to-play mode also available. `browser game` `playable`

 ## Racing
 - [Rhascau](https://www.mintersworld.com/rhascau) - a racing game, inspired by Ludo, where you compete with other players to be the first to get around the board.
-You can deploy multiple cars, attack other cars, and defend your cars from attacks. `browner game` `playable` `fully on-chain`
+You can deploy multiple cars, attack other cars, and defend your cars from attacks. `fully on-chain` `browser game` `playable`

 [🔺Back to top](#awesome-web3-games)